State Savings Bank Building

-The State Savings Bank Building is a heritage-listed large bank building and commercial offices situated at 48-50 Martin Place, in the Sydney central business district in the City of Sydney local government area of New South Wales, Australia.
-It was designed by Ross & Rowe Architects and Consulting Engineers and built from 1925 to 1928 by Concrete Constructions Ltd. It is also known as The Government Savings Bank of New South Wales, Commonwealth Bank building (former), and CBA Building.
+The State Savings Bank Building (also known as The Government Savings Bank of New South Wales building or Commonwealth Bank building) is a heritage-listed large bank building and commercial offices situated at 48–50 Martin Place, in the Sydney central business district in the City of Sydney local government area of New South Wales, Australia.
+It was designed by Ross & Rowe Architects and Consulting Engineers and built between 1925 & 1928 by Concrete Constructions Ltd. The building is the "pink palace" version of the money box issued by Commonwealth Bank.
 After several decades of use by the Commonwealth Bank of Australia, including as its headquarters from 1984, it was purchased by financial services company Macquarie Group in 2012, refurbished, and now serves as Macquarie's global headquarters as 50 Martin Place.
 It was added to the New South Wales State Heritage Register on 17 November 2000.